SGNLA/unity-arkit-plugin/README.md

 The plugin is open sourced and is released under the MIT license (see LICENSE file in this folder)

 ## Requirements: ##
-* Unity v5.6.1p1+
+* Unity v5.6.2+
 * iOS 11+
-* Xcode beta 9 with latest iOS SDK that contains ARKit Framework
+* Xcode 9.x with latest iOS SDK that contains ARKit Framework
 * iOS device that supports ARKit (iPhone 6S or later, iPad (2017) or later)

 ## How to use this code drop:##

-The code drop is a Unity project that you can load up in any Unity version that is later than v5.6.1p1.
+The code drop is a Unity project that you can load up in any Unity version that is later than v5.6.2.
 The Unity project contains the plugin sources and some example scenes and components that you may use in your own projects.

 Here is a summary of the important files in the plugin: